Kevinhou1219/bim_project_2024/README.md

 # BIM_Project_2024
-All relevant files in this course project are uploaded to this repository.
+All relevant files except the data set are included in this repository.
 Please feel free to reach out if you have any questions!

 Thank you!